9dots/9dots.io-pages/Ou0IU5f.md

 		- _Label2_ → ViewFoodFact
 		- _Button1_ → Edit

-3. Instruct students to read the following descriptions in [Health App Day 7: Handout](http://uploads.9dots.io/Ou0s1JI.gdoc) for 'Screen1' ‘Blocks.’
-They should be referring to the on-screen emulator to check their work.
+3. Students refer to the on-screen emulator to check their work.

 	- Initialize a global variable to create an empty list, and define the variable as “Food”
 	- Create an event such that when the ‘Add’ button is clicked, the app opens another screen named ‘Screen2.’